How to Survive a Traffic Stop in Broward County!

 One would be hard press to turn on the news or read their social media timeline and not find something or someone talking about police behavior during a traffic stop.
 All one has to do is just read the comments and you’d be able to see the clear and sharp divide between people.
-Despite any view you may have I believe we all can agree that no one wants to lose their life during a traffic stop.
+Despite any view you may have, I believe we all can agree that no one needs to lose their life during a traffic stop.

 So in order to hopefully help some folks I put together this post.
 Because some people are surprised to learn that they actually have rights and that there is a limit to what a police officer can and can’t do.

 It goes without saying that traffic stops are the most common encounter you’ll have with police officers on the road.
 Knowing what actions police officers can legally take, and your own obligations, will help you stay calm if you’re pulled over.

 If they pull you over, a police officer can legally ask to see the following forms of identification:

 - Proof of insurance